NachoKai/phoenix-dashboard/README.md

 # Required — used to encrypt stored API keys
 ENCRYPTION_KEY=change-me-to-a-32-byte-random-string!!

+# Required — set a password to lock the dashboard
+VITE_DASHBOARD_PASSWORD=your-password-here

 # Optional — global fallback API keys (can also be set per-widget in Settings)
 OPENWEATHER_API_KEY=
 GIPHY_API_KEY=